Gautam97s/TheStore/README.md

-# SaveIt
+# TheStore

-SaveIt is a web application built with Next.js and TypeScript, designed to help users manage and save their important files and data.
+TheStore is a web application built with Next.js and TypeScript, designed to help users manage and save their important files and data.

 ## Table of Contents